Fighting Commercial Tobacco. Together.

 Restore Local Authority

-Explain the benefits of local laws and policies that reflect community interests and solve local problems caused by sales and marketing of commercial tobacco products and the harmful impacts of preemption.
+Explain the harmful impacts of preemption and the benefits of local regulations that reflect community interests and solve local problems caused by sales and marketing of commercial tobacco products.

 The Tobacco Industry Spends About $85 Million Each Year on Marketing in WA State Alone